BB90FR/BikeShop/README.md

 A simple, responsive Express.js e-commerce app, with a basket feature and Stripe payment.
 See it in action: https://thisisthebikeshop.herokuapp.com/

+_To use locally: 'npm start' within the root directory of the project_

 **Features**:
 - Responsive user interface with Bootstrap
 - Basket with add, delete and modify quantity features